OctopusDeploy/blog/blog/2021-03/octopus-release-2021-1/index.md

 ## Conclusion

-Octopus 2021.1 offers unmatched Azure App Service deployments, Linux Docker images, Tentacle support for ARM/ARM64, Export/Import Projects, Global Search and improvements to API key management.
+Octopus 2021.1 offers Linux Docker images, Tentacle support for ARM/ARM64, Global Search and improvements to API key management.
 We look forward to shipping more great features in the next release.

 Feel free to leave a comment, and let us know what you think!
 Happy deployments!